 Depending on what you need, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurance provider.
 Your travel insurer should have a 24 hour emergency number.

-For criminal issues, contact the local police.
-The national emergency number is 116 for ambulance, 117 for police, and 118 for fire.
-These services may not have an English-speaking operator and emergency responders may lack fuel for vehicles or face other resource challenges.
+Emergency services may not have an English-speaking operator.
+Emergency responders may lack fuel for vehicles or face other resource challenges.

 Canadian Embassy, Dakar